Symmetric Encryption vs Public Key Encryption

 If group N had 10 members, it would need to generate and maintain 45 Symmetric Keys.

 Symmetric keys are also susceptible to man-in-the-middle attacks.
 This attack occurs when an entity poses as a trusted entity.
 Let i and j be trusted entities.
-Let k be an un-trusted attacker.
-If k determined the Symmetric key it could send or recieve messages posing as i or j.
+Let k be an untrusted attacker.
+If k determined the Symmetric key it could send or receive messages posing as i or j.

 How many keys would Public-key Encryption require to protect group N?